All Episodes

 Let's see.

-Bill Gates looking for more relevance.
+Bill Gates looking for more relevance since he retired from Microsoft.

-Since he retired from Microsoft, and he's now totally in a charitable game, the Bill and Melinda Gates Foundation.
+He's now totally in a charitable game, the Bill and Melinda Gates Foundation.

 And Gates has a new project.

-The money will come from the Bill and Melinda Gates Foundation's grand challenges in global health.
+The money will come from the Bill and Melinda Gates Foundation's Grand Challenges in Global Health.

-Gates is looking, he wants to give anybody a hundred grand who'll come up with a new condom that enhances pleasure rather than restricts it and offers the same level or even more protection.
+He'll come up with a new condom that enhances pleasure rather than restricts it and offers the same level or even more protection.

 If so, would such a product lead to substantial benefits for global health, both in terms of reducing the incidence of unplanned pregnancy and in prevention of infection with HIV or other sexually transmitted infections.